Progressive lenses for vision over 40

 Progressive lenses — sometimes called "no-line bifocals" — give you a more youthful appearance by eliminating the visible lines found in bifocal (and trifocal) lenses.

-But beyond being just a multifocal lens with no visible lines, progressive lenses offer other advantages as well: primarily, the ability to see at all distances, including at arm's length for computer use and up close for reading.
+But beyond being just a multifocal lens with no visible lines, progressive lenses enable people with presbyopia to again see clearly at all distances.

-Bifocal lenses have only two powers: one for seeing across the room and the other for seeing up close.
-Objects in between, like a computer screen or items on a grocery store shelf, often remain indistinct with bifocals.
+Bifocal eyeglass lenses have only two powers: one for seeing across the room and the other for seeing up close.
+Objects in between, like a computer screen or items on a grocery store shelf, often remain blurry with bifocals.

 To attempt to see objects at this "intermediate" range clearly, bifocal wearers must bob their heads up and down, alternately looking through the top and then the bottom of their bifocals, to determine which part of the lens works better.

-Bifocals also put you at greater risk for computer vision syndrome (CVS) when using a computer for extended periods.
+Bifocals also put you at greater risk for computer vision syndrome when using a computer for extended periods.
 Bifocal wearers have to sit closer to the screen and tilt their heads back to see through the bottom part of their lenses.
-This unnatural posture can lead to muscle strain, neck pain and other symptoms of CVS.
+This unnatural posture can lead to muscle strain, neck pain and other symptoms of Computer Vision Syndrome.

-Progressive lenses more closely mimic natural vision before the onset of presbyopia.
-Instead of providing just two lens powers like bifocals (or three, like trifocals), progressive lenses are true "multifocal" lenses that provide a smooth, seamless progression of many lens powers for clear vision across the room, up close and all distances in between.
+Progressive lenses more closely mimic the natural vision that you enjoyed before the onset of presbyopia.
+Instead of providing just two lens powers like bifocals (or three, like trifocals), progressive lenses are true "multifocal" lenses that provide a smooth, seamless progression of many lens powers for clear vision across the room, up close and at all distances in between.

 With progressive lenses, there's no need to bob your head up and down or adopt uncomfortable postures to see your computer screen or other objects at arm's length.